vin0x/brewETL-pipeline/README.md

 - **Data Aggregation**: Creates summary tables to show brewery counts by type and location.
 - **Automated Pipeline**: Manages the pipeline with Apache Airflow for periodic data refreshes.
 - **Docker Integration**: Containerizes the entire setup using Docker for consistent environment configuration and easy deployment.
+- **Test case**: The project includes unit tests to ensure the reliability and correctness of the data extraction process.

 ## Monitoring and Alerting